leovergaramarq/my_planbook/README.md

  3. Try logging in with the credentials "vergaradl" and "123" as the username and password, respectively.
  <img src="https://raw.githubusercontent.com/LeonardoVergara/my_planbook/main/.github/images/login.png" width="240">

+## Deployment
+Refer to the [deployment repository](https://github.com/LeonardoVergara/myplanbook.github.io) for the this project's web version in [Github Pages](https://pages.github.com).

 ## Authors

  - Leonardo Vergara - [LeonardoVergara](https://github.com/LeonardoVergara)